The House Behind the Cedars (book): Plot summary

 John and George are called away on legal business, and while they're gone, Rena is haunted by three dreams that her mother is sick and dying.
-She then receives a letter from her mother revealing that she is indeed very ill, so Rena immediately boards a train back home.
-While Rena is gone, George returns and then is sent off on another errand—to Rena's hometown.
+She then receives a letter from her mother revealing that she is indeed very ill, so she immediately boards a train back home.
+While she is gone, George returns and then is sent off on another errand—to Rena's hometown.
 After a couple of near-misses, George discovers Rena at home and learns that she has been pretending to be 100% white.
 Rena faints and George is devastated by the fact that Rena has deceived him about her identity.
-He cannot allow their relationship to continue and he writes a letter to John stating that he will not marry Rena, but will keep their family secret.
+Unable to allow their relationship to continue, he writes a letter to John, stating that he will not marry Rena, but will keep their family secret.

-John tries to convince Rena to move away with him to start a new life, but Rena does not want to leave her mother again.
-Molly's friend visits and asks if Rena would be interested in accompanying her cousin, Jeff Wain, a widower, in teaching at his school for colored children.
+John tries to convince Rena to move away with him to start a new life, but she does not want to leave their mother again.
+Molly's friend visits and asks if Rena would be interested in accompanying her widower cousin Jeff Wain to teach at his school for colored children.
 Rena travels with Jeff and takes her teacher's examination, where the administrator suggests that Jeff is not to be trusted.
 A visitor enters the schoolhouse one day and tells Rena that she would like to help support the school.
-She also informs Rena that Jeff is not a widower, but rather he beat his previous wife so badly that she left him.
-After hearing about Jeff's history, Rena is afraid to be left alone with him.
+She also informs Rena that Jeff is not a widower; he had actually beaten his previous wife so badly that she left him.
+After hearing this, Rena is afraid to be alone with him.

 Walking home from school one day, Rena sees George approaching her from one direction while Jeff is advancing towards her from the other direction.
-In a panic, she runs into the woods, where she becomes unconscious and, subsequently, very ill.
-Friend of the family Frank Fowler finds Rena and takes her home, where she wastes away.
-She dies just as George arrives to re-pledge his love for her.
+In a panic, she runs into the woods, where she falls unconscious and subsequently becomes very ill.
+Family friend Frank Fowler finds her and takes her home, where she wastes away.
+She dies just as George arrives to repledge his love for her.